California Packing List: What To Bring

 - Palm Springs

-2. WHAT'S THE BEST TIME OF YEAR TO GO TO CALIFORNIA?
+2. WHEN'S THE BEST TIME TO VISIT CALIFORNIA?

 3. WHAT'S THE BEST WAY TO GET AROUND CALIFORNIA?